Updated: March 15, 2022

-Best Cafes in Chicago
+Best Cafes/Coffee in Chicago

 The coffee shop is tiny with a bit of counter space.
 They’re mainly pick up and go.
 They recently reopened their outdoor patio so you can enjoy your coffee outside during the warmer days.

-I like Metric’s vibe and everything they’re roasting, I’ll surely keep going back.
+I like Metric’s vibe and everything they’re roasting; I’ll surely keep going back.

-Favorite drink: Vanilla latte with coconut milk
+Favorite drink: Vanilla Latte with coconut or oat milk

 They offer fresh-roasted beans from Metric Coffee, homemade syrups, and have oat and coconut milk alternatives.
 They also offer cold-pressed juices and fresh pastries from local bakeries.
 You can shop around while you wait for your order or just take in the beauty of the space.